wp-plugins/authy-two-factor-authentication/readme.txt

 The user should go to WordPress profile screen and add your mobile number and country code.

-= How can a user disable Authy after enabling it? = The user should return to his or her WordPress profile screen and manage connections under the section **Authy for WordPress**.
+= How can a user disable Authy after enabling it? = The user should return to his or her WordPress profile screen and manage connections under the section **Authy Two-Factor Authentication**.

 = Admin can select specific user roles that should authenticate with Authy Two Factor Authentication? = Yes, The admin should go to settings page of plugin, select the user roles in the list and click Save Changes to save configuration.